poetmountain/MotionMachine/README.md

 MotionMachine currently requires:
 * Swift 2.2
+  - _See the swift2.3 branch for Swift 2.3 support.
+Be aware that there's a serious Xcode 8b1 Simulator bug that severely impacts MotionMachine usage.
+For now, please use a device to test with Swift 2.3._
 * Xcode 7.3 or later
 * iOS 8.0 or later, tvOS 9.0 or later